takuseno/d3rlpy-benchmarks/README.md

 You can see the summary of the results at `baseline_table.csv`.

 ## reproductions
+### D4RL
-The `reproductions` directory contains the training results of the d3rlpy's benchmark scripts.
+The `reproductions` directory contains the training results of the d3rlpy's benchmark scripts with D4RL.
 You can see the summary of the results at `table.csv`.

+### Atari 2600
+The `atari` directory contains the training results of the d3rlpy's benchmark scripts with Atari 2600 dataset.
+You can see the summary of the results at `ataritable.csv`.

 ## extra
 The `extra` directory contains the training results of the d3rlpy's extra benchmark scripts.